keithbuhler/keithbuhler.github.io/_posts/2018-01-17-the-last-jedi-review.md

 ![header](http://starwarsblog.starwars.com/wp-content/uploads/2017/01/sw-the-last-jedi-tall-B.jpg)

-TLJ is a truly good film.
+Now I'd like to argue the really hard thesis that TLJ is a truly good film.

-As a basic necessity, it successfully looks, sounds, and "feels" like Star Wars.
+First, we have to start with the less controversial stuff: it looks and sounds like Star Wars.
+That's a low bar, but it clears the bar.
+It successfully looks, sounds, and "feels" like Star Wars.
 That doesn't make the movie great but it helps.

-Also, the acting is the best out of any Star Wars movie (except perhaps Rogue One).
+Second, the acting is the best out of any Star Wars movie (except perhaps Rogue One).
 Leia's acting was better than passable, unlike The Force Awakens.
 Luke's acting is better than the Original Trilogy.
 Rey's acting has even come along, and Kylo Ren is even better than he was before (and still the best of the bunch).

 The acting and special effects and so on don't make a movie great, but I point them out because even the most aggrieved haters are admitting that they were good.
 Start with the obvious.